datnguye/dbterd/docs/nav/guide/dbt-cloud/read-artifact-from-an-environment.md

 We're going to use a new command as `dbterd run-metadata` to tell `dbterd` to use dbt Cloud Discovery API with all above variables.

-The command will be looks like:
+The command will look like:

 ```bash
 dbterd run-metadata [-s <dbterd selection>]
 ```

-> Behind the scenes, it will try use to the ERD GraphQL query built-in at [include/erd_query.gql](https://github.com/datnguye/dbterd/tree/main/dbterd/adapters/dbt_cloud/include/erd_query.gql)
+> Behind the scenes, it will try to use the ERD GraphQL query built-in at [include/erd_query.gql](https://github.com/datnguye/dbterd/tree/main/dbterd/adapters/dbt_cloud/include/erd_query.gql)

 and then, here is the sample console log: